 - 4.1.
 Where the initial consideration decides that the allegation does not involve a possible criminal offence, it will be for the Head of School to deal with.
 In such cases, if the nature of the allegation does not require formal disciplinary action, the Head of School will institute appropriate action within three working days.
 If a disciplinary hearing is required and can be held without further investigation, the hearing will be held within 15 working days. - 4.2.
-Where further investigation is required, the Head of School will discuss who will undertake that with the DO.
-The DO is named name, and can be contacted by telephone number and email. - 4.3.
+Where further investigation is required, the Head of School will discuss who will undertake that with the DO. - 4.3.
 The investigating officer aims to provide a report to the Head of School within 10 working days. - 4.4.
 On receipt of the report of the investigation, the Head of School and chair of governors will consult the DO, and decide whether a disciplinary hearing is needed within two working days.
 If a hearing is needed, it will be held within 15 working days. - 4.5.
-In any case in which LA Children's Social Care has undertaken enquiries to determine whether the child or children are in need of protection, the Head of School and chair
+In any case, in which the LADO has undertaken enquiries to determine whether the child or children are in need of protection, the Head of School and chair of governors will take account of any relevant information obtained in the course of those enquiries when considering disciplinary action.

-- of governors will take account of any relevant information obtained in the course of those enquiries when considering disciplinary action. - 4.6.
+4.6.
 The DO will continue to liaise with the school to monitor progress of the case and provide advice or support when required or requested.